yaroslavros/draft-tls-cert-update/draft-rosomakho-tls-cert-update.md

 # Introduction

-{{!TLS=RFC8446}} provides strong guarantees of confidentiality, integrity, and authentication, but does not include a mechanism for updating endpoint certificates after the handshake completes.
+{{!TLS=RFC8446}} provides strong guarantees of confidentiality, integrity, and authentication, but does not include a general-purpose mechanism for updating certificates of both endpoints after the handshake.
+While TLS 1.3 permits post-handshake authentication for clients, it provides no standardized way for servers to update their certificates once the handshake is complete.

 This presents a limitation for long-lived connections in environments where certificates may need to be refreshed, whether due to expiration, revocation, or key rotation.
+Terminating and re-establishing connections solely for the purpose of updating certificates can be disruptive and inefficient.

 Exported Authenticators {{!EXPORTED-AUTH=RFC9261}} offer a general-purpose mechanism for proving possession of a certificate after the handshake, using an authenticator request supplied by the peer.
 However, the specification does not define a mechanism for transmitting authenticator requests or delivering authenticators at the TLS layer.